2015 alex rumford 2015 alex rumford

 I get told regularly that, being a photographer, I must be 'creative'.
 I think this is intended as a compliment - and would like to take it as such - but I don't think it's true.

 Photography is a job; it's about getting the picture that the client wants.
 The artistic shot might not be very useful; some shoots have a strict shot list which must be adhered to.
 Despite claims to the contrary, clients are usually after reliability, skill and experience over artistry.
 Creativity where it's possible and desirable - yes.
 But the brief comes first.
 There's a higher value on being a 'good operator' than a creative.
 Yes, of course, there is more scope to be the latter in, say, fashion or conceptual art, or where the emphasis with the brief is to capture a mood or idea.
-But much of the time, as I've discussed before, it's about creativity within limitations.
+But much of the time, it's about creativity within limitations.

-That said, creativity should always be part of the approach: there's nothing worse than merely fulfilling a brief.
+That said, creativity should always be part of the approach: there's nothing worse than ‘merely’ fulfilling a brief.
 Yet so often, the most direct or simple shot is often the best one, or at the very least, the frame of reference, the 'safety shot' from which we develop an idea.
 Hence, the idea of considering oneself artistic and pursuing creativity as a goal feels a little misleading and unhelpful, starting from the end point as it does, and working backwards to the brief.
 That is, we end up trying too hard.

 Even for portraits (in my field, at least) I find myself working logically towards a goal.
 The challenge is not in considering theoretical or 'deep' artistic concepts, but simply identifying what could improve the photograph, then working out how to do it.
 Pragmatics and logistics.